A. R. Gurney: Early life

-Gurney was born on November 1, 1930 in Buffalo, New York to Albert Ramsdell Gurney Sr. (1896–1977), who was president of Gurney, Becker and Bourne, an insurance and real estate company in Buffalo, and Marion Spaulding (1908-2001).
+Gurney was born on November 1, 1930, in Buffalo, New York, to Albert Ramsdell Gurney Sr. (1896–1977), who was president of Gurney, Becker and Bourne, an insurance and real estate company in Buffalo, and Marion Spaulding (1908-2001).
 His parents had three children, of which Gurney was the middle: (1) Evelyn Gurney Miller (b.
 1929), (2) Albert Ramsdell Gurney Jr. (b.
 1930), and (3) Stephen S. Gurney (b.
 1933).

 His maternal grandparents were Elbridge G. Spaulding (1881–1974) and Marion Caryl Ely (1887–1971).
 Ely was the daughter of William Caryl Ely (1856–1921), politician and lawyer, Member of the New York State Assembly in 1883.
 Gurney's 2x great-grandfather was Elbridge G. Spaulding (1809–1897), a former Mayor of Buffalo, NY State Treasurer, and member of the U.S. House of Representatives who supported the idea for the first U.S. currency not backed by gold or silver, thus credited with helping to keep the Union economy afloat during the Civil War.

 Gurney attended the private school Nichols School in Buffalo and graduating from St. Paul's School in Concord, New Hampshire.
 He attended Williams College, graduating in 1952, and the Yale School of Drama, graduating in 1958, after which he began teaching Humanities at MIT.

 Career

-In 1959, following graduation from Yale, Gurney taught English and Latin at a day school, Belmont Hill School, in Belmont, Massachusetts for one year.
+In 1959, following graduation from Yale, Gurney taught English and Latin at a day school, Belmont Hill School, in Belmont, Massachusetts, for one year.
 He then joined Massachusetts Institute of Technology as a professor of humanities (1960–96) and professor of literature (1970–96).

 He began writing plays such as Children and The Middle Ages while at MIT, but it was his great success with The Dining Room that allowed him to write full-time.
 After The Dining Room, Gurney wrote a number of plays, most of them concerning WASPs of the American northeast.
 While at Yale, Gurney also wrote Love in Buffalo, the first musical ever produced at the Yale School of Drama.
-Since then, he is known to be a prolific writer, always writing something.
+Since then, he is known to be a prolific writer.

 His first play in New York, which ran for just one performance in October 1968, The David Show, premiered at the Players' Theater on MacDougal Street.
 The play was cut after its first show by sneers from the entire press except for two enthusiasts, Edith Oliver in The New Yorker and another from the Village Voice.

 His 2015 play, Love and Money, is about a mature woman making plans to dispose of her fortune, and the twists that ensue.
 The world premiere was at New York's Signature Theatre in August 2015.
 Before that, The Grand Manner, a play about his real life encounter with famed actress Katharine Cornell in her production of Shakespeare's Antony and Cleopatra, was produced and performed by Lincoln Center for the summer of 2010.
 It was also produced in Buffalo by the Kavinoky Theatre.
 He appeared in several of his plays including The Dining Room and most notably Love Letters.